Best Micro Cap Mutual Funds in India 2025: Top High Return Funds

 Here’s how to choose the best microcap funds for your portfolio:

-• Analyse the Investment Strategy: Does the fund’s focus align with your goals?
-Look for growth-oriented funds with diversified sector exposure to mitigate risk.
+- Analyse the Investment Strategy: Does the fund’s focus align with your goals?
+Look for growth-oriented micro-cap mutual funds with the best returns and diversified sector exposure to mitigate risk.

-• Fees & Expenses: Compare expense ratios and other fees across similar funds.
-Lower fees may translate to higher potential returns for you.
+- Fees & Expenses: Compare expense ratios and other fees across similar funds.
+Lower fees may translate to higher potential returns for long-term micro-cap fund investments.

 Taxation on Micro Cap Mutual Funds as per Union Budget of 2024-25

 The taxation on capital gains from your mutual fund investments is based on their holding periods and asset allocation.
 A few revisions were made to the tax rates, depending on their types, in the Union Budget 2024-25.
-In order to select the best micro cap mutual funds, it is important to learn about these revisions as well.
-They include:
+In order to select the best micro-cap mutual funds, it is important to learn about these revisions as well.

 Equity Mutual Funds